kaycix/humboldtnativeplants/index.md

 public_gardens:
   - image_path: /assets/images/cnps/garden/flower.jpg
     image_caption: CK Photography
-    title: "Visit Native Plant Gardens"
+    title: "Gardens near you"
-    excerpt: "Visit local native plant gardens for ideas and inspiration - from Eureka to Trinidad.
-These gardens can give you ideas for creating beautiful and beneficial landscapes with native plants."
+    excerpt: "Visit local native plant gardens for ideas and inspiration.
+These gardens demonstrate that landscaping can be both beautiful and beneficial."
     url: "/gardens"
     btn_label: "READ MORE &#8594;"